tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** The community largely considered Evil Geniuses to have benefitted the most from the post-TI11 SA shuffle which left beastcoast to pick up the fragmented pieces.
-Scofield and Stinger have been beastcoast since 2019, but DarkMago and Sacred came from Thunder Awaken.

-K1 Hector was also beastcoast's carry since 2019, but he departed before the Bali Major citing [health issues](https://twitter.com/beastcoast/status/1661500603338485762) and Parker took his spot.
+**How did this roster happen?** Gardick was on the original team, but was replaced by elmisho.
+It's mainly 4 new kids and papa mooz.

 **How was their season?**